aayushrj-tech/Customer-Segmentation-Using-Clustering/README.md

 # Customer-Segmentation-Using-Clustering
-Customer segmentation using K-Means and DBSCAN to derive business insights.
+This project focuses on customer segmentation using K-Means and DBSCAN clustering algorithms.